 Beauty Schools — Most beauty schools are following the dictates of their local state boards, whose responsibility is to protect the public health and safety of the consumer, and help their students pass the state board.
 This is not enough!
 Students need to develop other critical skills such as developing their people and communication skills, client retention, better work habits, and money management.
 If the schools will not teach us what we need to learn, then we must teach ourselves.

-Product and Manufacturers — It’s deeply frustrating to watch companies with financial resources to influence us selling their products at discount prices to Wal Mart, Costco, and other stores.
+Product and Manufacturers — It’s deeply frustrating to watch companies with financial resources to influence us selling their products at discount prices to Wal Mart, Costco, amazon.com at 40% less than we sell these same products in our salons. and other stores.
 If we’re to sell their products in our salons, then there needs to be fair treatment between the companies and salon owners.

 Salon Owner Blues — Poor hiring decisions, lack of leadership skills, poor business skills, failure to state terms of employment in your employee handbook.
 Failure to implement a staff development program,no probationary period, poor employee training, to name a few.
 If you’re looking how to solve all these problems, don’t worry, I’ve got your back.